crashoverride777/swifty-ads/README.md

 AdMob(iOS).swift
 ```

 into your project and than follow the same steps as below (How to use full helper).
-Simply ignore the parts that apply to the other helpers.
+Simply ignore the steps that do not apply to AdMob.swift or AdsDelegate.swift.

 All the helpers have the same method calls as the AdsManager.swift file.